-Shepherds Bush Housing Group is made up of two brands: Shepherds Bush Housing Associaiton and BE WEST.
-SBHA is an award wining community focussed housing association based in west London.
+Shepherds Bush Housing Association is part of The Guinness Partnership and operates as a subsidiary.
+SBHA is an award winning community focused housing association based in west London.
 Established by Reverend Asbridge in 1966, our vision today is as steadfast as it was then, for everybody in west London to have a safe and affordable place to call home.

 Our priority is to provide housing for those most in need, we work with a wide demographic of customers from all walks of life.
 We have more than 5000 homes, throughout nine boroughs in west London, and provide a range of community services including debt and budget advice.